Chedder78/unifi/README.md

 - Responsive design using HTML, CSS, and JavaScript.
 - Custom fonts for unique typography.
-- Glass pane effect for a modern look.
+- testing several different effect for a modern look.
-- Artwork display with information and buttons for different series and items.
+- cards displayed with information and buttons for different series and items.
 - Social media links and a drawing page for interactive content.

 ## How to Use